apalache-mc/apalache/README.md

 ## Releases

-Check the [releases page].
+Check the [releases page][].

-We recommend that you run the latest stable docker image `apalache/mc:latest`, or checkout the source code from [master], which accumulates bugfixes over the latest release.
-For more information, see [the manual][manual-docker].
+For a stable release, we recommend that you run the latest docker image `apalache/mc:latest` or checkout the source code from our latest release tag.

-To try the latest cool features, check out the [unstable branch].
+To try the latest cool features, check out the [unstable branch][].

+For more information on installation options, see [the manual][user-manual-installation].

 ## Getting started